maxnyla/fruity-game/README.md

 **Site owner:**

-- As the site owner, the main goal is that the user has a great experience and has fun.
+- The site owner's main goal is that the user has a great experience and has fun

+- The site owner wants the navigation through the site to be clear and easy

+- The site owner wants the game and the site to be intuitive so instructions can be kept to a bare minimum

-- Secondary goals are for the navigation through the site to be clear and that all the necessary information for the user to complete the game is there.
+- The site owner wants all the necessary information for the user to complete the game to be readily accessible and easy to understand

+- The site owner wants the visuals of the game to be appealling and for the colours and design of the site to draw the user in

+- The site owner wants the user to have a clear message once the game is finished

+- The site owner wants to make it straightforward for the user to restart the game when desired

 ## Testing <a name="testing"></a>

 This website has been tested through the GTMetrix site, [GTmetrix](https://gtmetrix.com).
 Below is a screenshot of the results achieved for each page.
-Page speed score was 96% and the time to fully load the site was 1.7s.
+Page speed score was 96% and the time to fully load the site was 1.6s.

 ![Website Speed Test Results home](assets/img/performance1.png)